Sunday, February 4, 2007

 Friends,

-This past snowy Friday, I zipped around by car and foot distributing all 50 Hemp For The Homeless "Hemp Help Kits" I'd prepared for people in need throughout Montreal.
+This past snowy Friday, I zipped around by car and foot distributing all 50 Hemp For The Homeless "Hemp Help Kits" I'd prepared for people in need in Montreal.

-I'd set off on the Hemp For The Homeless Project because I'd recently won $500 in a contest and decided to put it towards helping to combat homelessness which I feel is something our city should simply not have and not tolerate.
+I'd set off on the Hemp For The Homeless Project because I'd recently won $500 in a contest ("Penny Idol") and decided to put it towards helping to combat homelessness.

-So... since I am a big believer in the unparalleled versatility and durability of the hemp plant (a crop grown without pesticides, that actually heals the land as it grows and offers Canadian farmers a sustainable wage) and the vast array of products that can be derived from it (fabric, food, paper, fuel, beauty products, construction materials, etc.), I decided to embark on a project that would put it all to good use in a new way...
+Since I am a big believer in the unparalleled versatility and durability of the hemp plant (a crop grown without pesticides, that heals farmland as it grows and offers Canadian farmers a sustainable wage) and the vast array of products that can be derived from it (fabric, food, paper, fuel, beauty products, construction materials, etc.), I decided to embark on a project that would put it all to good use in a new way...

 (Hemp Help Kit assembly line)

-I conceived of Hemp For The Homeless as a way to fuse environmentalism, healthfulness and my ongoing desire to help fellow citizens.
+I conceived of Hemp For The Homeless as a way to fuse environmentalism, healthfulness and a desire to help fellow citizens.

-Those who received the Hemp Help Kits - hemp/cotton tote bags filled with useful, nutritious and tasty products - included:
+Those who received the Hemp Help Kits (hemp fabric tote bags filled with useful, nutritious and tasty products) included:

 -The Old Brewery Mission's Women's Shelter